hyacinthhax/PythonDictionaryReal/README.md

 The Original TXT file was found here https://github.com/sujithps/Dictionary

 This should be ready to run, I have the modified dictionary file at this location: https://www.mediafire.com/file/hnhp6mwr1sakdri/DictionaryReal.py/file
-This download is just if you don't want to use my results, use DictionarySorter.py otherwise results are in results.py as a Dictionaary
+This download is just if you don't want to use my results, use DictionarySorter.py otherwise results are in results.py as a Dictionary